|View of Mount Taranaki, while on our way home last night after my birthday dinner.|

 Sure, we’ve only dined out twice.
 But, when perusing the list of 126 restaurants reviewed in the area, we see a general consensus of overall quality food even in many of the more out-of-the-way casual establishments.

 |A table was set for a large group at the Orangery.|

 Last night’s choice for my birthday dinner was The Orangery located in the Quality Hotel in downtown New Plymouth.
 A 20-minute drive from the farm, the scenery along the way is so breathtaking the drive is over quickly.

 |The restaurant was cozy with comfortable seating and arrangements.|

-Nothing in the town is hard to find with clearly marked road signs with well laid out streets.
-There’s a number of one way streets but Tom’s learned to navigate the area with ease often surprising me as to how well he’s learned his was around.
+Nothing in the town is hard to find with the clearly marked road signs with well laid out streets.
+There’s a number of one-way streets.
+But Tom’s learned to navigate the area with ease often surprising me as to how well he’s learned his way around.

 |Tom was looking forward to bread!|

 As a passenger, I pay little attention to how we get to a specific location than the interesting scenery on our way.
 Last night’s drive to town was no exception.
 Before we leave “home” Tom takes a quick look at an online map, finds the location and without hesitation finds our destination.
 His innate ability to find most locations always adds to the ease of our travels.